-The mission of the MSW program in the Department of Social Work at Spring Arbor University is to produce professional social workers who apply the competencies of the social work profession and specialized practice knowledge and skills to promote human and community protection and well-being.
+The mission of the MSW program is to produce professional social workers who apply the competencies of the social work profession and specialized practice knowledge and skills to promote human and community protection and well-being.
 Teaching and learning in the MSW is guided by the professional code of ethics, the integration of faith and learning, knowledge based on research, an understanding of humans from a global, environmental and cultural perspective, and a dedication to social and economic justice, protection, empowerment, human and universal rights, and enhancement of individual and social development.